bencline1/Allpix_GaAs/doc/usermanual/testing.md

 These images are created manually and only updated when necessary, i.e. if major new version of the underlying dependencies are available.

+!!! note
     The dependencies Docker images should not be flattened with commands like

-`docker export <container id> | docker import - <tag name>`

-because it strips any `ENV` variables set or used during the build process.
+	`docker export <container id> | docker import - <tag name>` because it strips any `ENV` variables set or used during the build process.
 They are used to set up the ROOT6 and Geant4 environments.
 When flattening, their executables and data paths cannot be found in the final Allpix² image.

 Finally, the latest revision of Allpix² is built using the file `etc/docker/Dockerfile`.
 This job is performed automatically by the